On balanced Hermitian threefolds with parallel Bismut torsion: Balanced BTP threefolds

 \section{Balanced BTP threefolds}

-We will follow the notations in \cite{ZhaoZ24}.
+We will follow the notations in \cite{ZhaoZ24} throughout this paper.
 Given a Hermitian manifold $(M^n,g)$, denote by $\nabla^c$, $\nabla^b$ the Chern and Bismut connection, and by $T$, $T^b$ the Chern and Bismut torsion.
 Under a frame $e$ of type $(1,0)$ tangent vectors, let $T^j_{ik}$ be the components of the Chern torsion, namely,